Choosing Your Ski Touring Setup

 Bindings in this category are incredibly light little engineering marvels which can get down to 100 grams.
 These are the race oriented offerings which have no adjustability, only one climbing height, and have no brakes.
 Those interested in the resort fitness side of thing where weight is not as much of an issue can step into a more all mountain type of setup with multiple climbing heights and brakes.
 Brakes or leashes are generally mandatory for resort skinning during open hours.
 Skins are generally pure mohair for the fastest glide.

 Bindings for Ski Mountaineering setups also span most of the spectrum.
 A setup on the lighter end, with a high range of motion boot, can use race bindings.
-Bigger skis powered by lower range of motion boots will want climbing risers.
-Brakes can be beneficial when putting your ski on while standing on a sketchy ridge.
+Bigger skis powered by lower range of motion boots will want multiple climbing risers.
+Brakes can be beneficial too when putting your ski on means standing on a sketchy ridge.
 This boot to binding matchup is the main consideration, but generally a binding under 400 grams with some sort of riser aid is the way to go.
 Skins will start to become mohair/nylon blends for added grip for all but the most experienced that will stick with pure mohair.

 The term All Mountain is stolen directly from the alpine world and is our version of the "quiver of 1".
 Could you ski the deepest powder on an all mountain ski?
 Sure you can, too much powder is the greatest problem ever!
 Could you enter your local uphill race?
 You bet-just don't expect to win.
-The All Mountain skis don't get a 10 out of 10 in any particle category but are sure see B+ all over their report card.
+The All Mountain skis don't get a 10 out of 10 in any particle category but will see B+ all over their report card.
 If your answer for where you will tour is synched up to many of the answers above, and you don't want to buy multiple skis in your first year, then go with an an All Mountain touring ski.
 Because they are touring specific they will already be lightweight and a ski around 98mm will handle every ski condition proficiently and even allow you to lap your favorite runs at the resort.

 All mountain bindings should be feature driven.
 Pack in as many features as you can while keeping the weight down.
 These bindings generally have 3 different rise positions, brakes, and length adjustability to accept multiple boots.
 We're looking at 400-700 grams here.
 Skins should be mohair/nylon mix unless the tourer has experience with zippy less grippy mohair or ultra grippy yet slow pure nylon.